 11. Change management

-Of course making all of these changes should be done with the consideration and buy in from your staff.
+Of course making all of these changes should be done with the consideration and buy in from your employees.
 Changing things on a whim doesn’t tend to go down so well, as it can be a stressful experience for many people, especially when they don’t feel they have any say or control over it.
-Giving your staff choice in itself helps productivity, so it’s important to involve your staff in any decisions you make to change the workplace environment.
+Giving your employees choice in itself helps productivity, so it’s important to involve your employees in any decisions you make to change the workplace environment.